6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 Read Naktala Udayan Sangha Durga Puja

-2. Bengali Association of Tokyo Durga Puja 2025, Japan (BATJ)
+2. Bengali Association of Tokyo Durga Puja, Japan (BATJ)

 BATJ is one of the oldest Bengali communities in Japan.
-A small group of Bengali people started this association in the early 1980s, when the financial and social exchange between Indian and Japanese communities was still minimal.
+A small group of Bengalis founded this association in the early 1980s, when financial and social exchanges between Indian and Japanese communities were still minimal.

 The association started as a small group and, with time, became a strong one in the 1990s.
-They started Durga Puja in 1990, in addition to other Bengali festivals.
+They started celebrating Durga Puja in 1990, along with other Bengali festivals.
 In 1997, they published their first annual cultural magazine, Anjali, during Durga Puja.
-The current president of this organization is Mr. Syamal Kar.
+The current president of this organisation is Mr Syamal Kar.

 - Location: PIO Hall (2nd floor), Ota-ku, Tokyo

 As one of the oldest Bengali communities in Japan, they have performed Durga Puja for two decades.
-In addition to Bengali and Hindu cultural events, they organize community events like New Year parties, birthday parties, and kids’ competitions.
+In addition to Bengali and Hindu cultural events, they organise community events such as New Year’s and birthday parties, as well as kids’ competitions.
 The community is based in Kawaguchi, Saitama, Japan.
-Mr. Debotosh Biswas is the president of this association.
+Mr Debotosh Biswas is the president of this association.
 However, the puja is closed this year.

 Location: 332-0031, Saitama Ken, Kawaguchi-Shi, Aoki 2-5-32, Royal Corp.
 Room-503, Japan